How I Began Building With Books

 I was raised with a near-religious relationship to books.

-Never iwasraisedwrite in a book.
+Never write in a book.
 Don’t lose someone else’s place.
 How to protect its vitally-important spine.
 Rules pertaining to the avoidance of moisture.
 And, like all observant families, we were taken once a week to the library for worship.

 Years ago, for all the right reasons, I decided to minimize the use of